 Every voice does matter!
 The Quality Improvement Committee is open to hear from residents, families, staff and volunteers.
 Everyone is encouraged to bring concerns to the team’s attention, share ideas or suggestions on how to improve the quality of life for our residents.

-To give input, please contact our Quality Improvement Program Coordinator or speak with any Department Manager or Supervisor.
+To give input, please contact our CQI and Risk Mitigation Specialist or speak with any Department Manager or Supervisor.
 Additionally, “Speak your mind” forms are available on the CQI Bulletin Boards.

 Guidelines for Visitors